Fjf/Allen/doc/ci/ci_configuration.rst

 N.B.

-* `$TARGET` does not need to be set in `parallel:matrix:` for the full builds, but it will need to be for the minimal builds.
+* `$LCG_QUALIFIER` does not need to be set in `parallel:matrix:` for the full builds, but it will need to be for the minimal builds.
 * `$OPTIONS` can be left blank or undefined.
 If options need to be passed to CMake e.g. `-DBUILD_TESTING=ON -DENABLE_CONTRACTS=ON`, then `$OPTIONS` can be set to `BUILD_TESTING+ENABLE_CONTRACTS` which will set both CMake options to `ON` by default.
 If you need this to be something other than `ON`, then you can do `BUILD_TESTING=OFF+ENABLE_CONTRACTS=OFF`, for example.
 * In downstream `run`-stage jobs, the `$OPTIONS` variable content *must* match for the build to be found properly.